-Bearbine, Bethbine, Cornbine, Morning Glory, Devil's Guts, Creeping Jenny
+Bearbine, Bethbine, Cornbine, Creeping Jenny, Devil's Guts, Morning Glory

 Convolvulus arvensis is commonly known as field bindweed.
 It is a prolific weed that usually attacks fields and roadsides but can also be a major problem in garden lawns.
 Climbs by twisting its stems around which makes it especially hard to remove from anything that it climbs.
 Has beautiful white or pink trumpet-shaped flowers and arrow-shaped leaves.
 Very similar in appearance to hedge bindweed, Calystegia sepium.